herilalaina/dsa_materials_challenge/2_participating_challenge/readme.md

 ### 2- Use jupyter notebook

 Run `jupyter notebook` in your terminal then open `Readme.ipynb`.
 <b>Set your kernel into `DSA`</b> before running cells.
-If you run the notebook until the last cell, it should create for you submission-XXXX.zip, upload it to Codalab.
+If you run the notebook until the last cell, it should create for you sample_code_submission-XXXX.zip, upload it to Codalab.

 <h1> Tips to improve your score</h1>